 Having a significant place in history as the birthplace of the city itself, being its cultural hub, as well as the economic and financial center, Manhattan is so popular all around the world for a reason.
 If you were worried about getting a job before you move, you’d be happy to hear that there are plenty of job opportunities here.
 Whether you’re looking for a career in the financial or corporate sector, biotechnology, or tourism, you should be able to find one without much trouble.

 If not excellent job opportunities, some of the most exciting things to do in New York and even in the United States will lead you to this area anyway.
 Some of the many top attractions here include Central Park, Times Square, the Empire State Building, and Rockefeller Center.
 Thus, it’s no wonder that most people think of this area in particular when someone mentions this metropolis.

 To begin with, you need to know that Queens as a borough is coterminous with the county, i.e., the boundaries are the same.
 Within these boundaries lies an area of 109 square miles, and there’s a lot to do and see.
+When you unpack after the move, start exploring.
+There are plenty of things to do and see no matter if you are moving during the holidays or in summer.
 You might find it interesting to visit the Museum of the Moving Image or the art gallery Flux Factory.
-It is also a good idea to spend a lovely day in the Botanica Garden or Alley Pond Park, or any other beautiful park, for that matter.
+It is also a good idea to spend a lovely day in the Botanica Garden or Alley Pond Park, or any other beautiful park, for that matter, especially if you decide to move with your dog.
 This county has something for everyone.

 Beware of the Rising Costs in Brooklyn